weareunderdesign/rnbw.design/colorpaper.md

 ### note from eden

-i am an individualist with a style that cannot be found in any book. i enjoy thinking, writing, visualizing, and coding. i am a designer, but i don't mind what people call me. i just focus on doing what i love - creating unique brands and products. as part of my work, i have also built some tools. tools tools tools.
+i am a designer, but i don't mind what people call me. i just focus on doing what i love - creating unique brands and products. as part of my work, i have also built some tools. tools tools tools.

-these tools don't just help us make things. they also push the whole tech world to try new things and improve how humans make things, in a never-ending cycle of getting better.
+these tools don't just help us make things. they also push the whole tech world to try new things and improve how humans make things in a never-ending cycle of getting better.

 tools are fascinating. we shape them, and then they shape us. there’s something meta in them that i’ve been drawn to since childhood: things that create, musical instruments, modular things, legos. design tools are a crucial element in our everyday lives.